submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 Events:                    <none>
 ```
 <!-- markdownlint-enable no-trailing-spaces -->
-When the Service is exported successfully, it can be discovered as `nginx-ss.default.svc.clusterset.local` across the cluster set.
+When the Service is exported successfully, it can be discovered as `nginx-ss.nginx-test.svc.clusterset.local` across the cluster set.
-In addition, the individual Pods can be accessed as `web-0.cluster3.nginx-ss.default.svc.clusterset.local` and
+In addition, the individual Pods can be accessed as `web-0.cluster3.nginx-ss.nginx-test.svc.clusterset.local` and
-`web-1.cluster3.nginx-ss.default.svc.clusterset.local`.
+`web-1.cluster3.nginx-ss.nginx-test.svc.clusterset.local`.

 ##### 3. Consume the Service from **cluster2**